orangeadam3/terra121/README.md

 - Water based on actual river/lake/coastline locations from OpenStreetMap

-- Update forest data from 2000 to 2012
+- Update forest data from 2000 to 2012 (we found a newer one wooooo)

 - [Malisis Core](https://www.curseforge.com/minecraft/mc-mods/malisiscore) GUI for world customization and bonus features such as:
 - Changing the [projection](https://en.wikipedia.org/wiki/Map_projection) from Mercator to something else (such as [Sinusoidal](https://en.wikipedia.org/wiki/Sinusoidal_projection))